Gastric Reduction Surgery

 • Stomach Botox

-In this method, which is applied to people over the age of 18 and who can handle anesthesia, the body mass index must be 40 and above.
-Patients with obesity-related heart diseases such as diabetes and high cholesterol stomach reduction surgery They can apply for.
+This method, which is applied to individuals over 18 years of age who can tolerate anesthesia, requires a body mass index of 40 or higher.
+It is also suitable for patients with obesity-related conditions such as heart disease, diabetes, and high cholesterol. gastric reduction surgery They can apply for it.

 How to Prepare for Gastric Reduction Surgery?

-As with any surgery stomach reduction surgery There is some preparation process beforehand.
-Patients are tested by the anesthesiologist before the operation.
-Possible risks of anesthesia are evaluated.
-Then, depending on the patient's health conditions, examinations are carried out in units such as cardiology and pulmonology.
-Following a comprehensive blood test, it is checked whether organs such as the liver and kidneys are functioning properly.
-Depending on the operation to be performed, the condition of the esophagus, stomach and intestines is examined.
+As with any surgery gastric reduction surgery There is a preparatory process before the operation.
+Patients undergo tests by an anesthesiologist before the surgery.
+The potential risks of anesthesia are evaluated.
+Then, depending on the patient's health condition, examinations by departments such as cardiology and pulmonology are carried out.
+After a comprehensive blood test, the functioning of organs such as the liver and kidneys is checked.
+Depending on the operation to be performed, the condition of the esophagus, stomach, and intestines is examined.

-After all these evaluations, if there is no problem that would prevent the operation, patients are asked to stop taking blood thinners and aspirin medications at least one week before the surgery.
-Likewise, the nutrition program deemed appropriate by the physician is started 24-48 hours before the surgery.
+After all these assessments, if there are no problems that would prevent the operation, patients are asked to stop taking blood thinners and aspirin-type medications at least one week before the surgery.
+Similarly, they start the nutritional program deemed appropriate by the doctor 24-48 hours before the operation.

-As with many surgeries obesity surgery There are also some risks in surgeries performed by Dr. Any of the following conditions may occur: infection, blood clotting, excessive bleeding, reactions to anesthesia, lung and respiratory problems, malnutrition, low blood sugar (hypoglycemia), gallbladder stones, sagging skin due to weight loss, and intestinal obstruction.
-Risks can be minimized and controlled with the treatment process that continues after surgery.
+As with many surgeries obesity surgery Surgery performed by surgeons also carries certain risks.
+These may include infection, blood clots, excessive bleeding, reactions to anesthesia, lung and respiratory problems, malnutrition, low blood sugar (hypoglycemia), gallstones, skin sagging due to weight loss, and bowel obstruction.
+These risks can be minimized and controlled through ongoing treatment after surgery.

-After the surgery, the patient's health condition is monitored.
-If the patient is in good health, he is usually discharged within 3 days.
-The discharged patient must follow the nutrition program prepared for him by the dietitian and use the prescribed medications regularly, if prescribed.
-If conditions such as vomiting, fever, persistent hiccups, redness or swelling at the incision site occur after discharge, a physician should be consulted.
+The patient's health is monitored after surgery.
+If the patient's health is good, they are usually discharged within 3 days.
+After discharge, the patient should follow the nutritional program prepared by the dietitian and take any prescribed medications regularly.
+If vomiting, fever, persistent hiccups, redness or swelling at the incision site occur after discharge, a doctor should be consulted immediately.

 Exercise After Gastric Reduction Surgery

-After the surgery, heavy physical activities and exercise should be strictly avoided for 2-3 weeks.
-Light walking should be preferred instead of heavy sports activities for 2-3 months.
-Afterwards, activities such as swimming and pilates can be applied depending on the health condition.
+Heavy physical activity and exercise should be strictly avoided for 2-3 weeks after surgery.
+Light-paced walking should be preferred over strenuous sports for 2-3 months.
+After that, activities such as swimming and Pilates can be considered depending on health condition.

 The intestines and stomach begin to function normally.

-Hormones improve, the feeling of fullness increases and appetite decreases.
+Hormones normalize, feelings of fullness increase, and appetite decreases.

-The affected organ cannot return to its previous state after surgery.
+The organ that underwent surgery cannot return to its original state.

 Some side effects may occur after the operation.